John-Otago/PhD-Plus/README.md

 You can always read [*The Art of War*](https://en.wikipedia.org/wiki/The_Art_of_War), which has already been applied to many respects of everyday life.
 You can also check out Yale’s [Brady-Johnson Program in Grand Strategy](https://grandstrategy.yale.edu/) and relevant publications, although grand strategy (what they teach) is still different from everyday strategic thinking.
 There are many books talking about business strategies, too.

 I’ve put together some books here on various aspects of ‘strategy’ and hope to grow the collection when I come across more resources.

+Keep in mind that sometimes the best strategy is a good night's sleep :)

 #### Strategy to focus on the most important things and reduce noise/distraction